ExoKomodo/daybreak/README.md

 - [Docker Hub - Development](https://hub.docker.com/repository/docker/exokomodo/development)

 ## Installation
-To install daybreak locally, clone the Daybreak repo to your machine, and run `daybreak_install.sh`
+To install daybreak locally, clone the Daybreak repo to your machine, and run `daybreak_install.bash`

 ### (Recommended) Git Clone via SSH:
 Cloning via SSH will allow for you to contribute to Daybreak and push commits